Source: Rioux, J-P (1989) La revolution industrielle 1780-1880, Paris:

 Power Generated by Steam Machines, Europe, 1840-1888

-Steam power represents the first massive attempt to mechanize work
+Steam power represents the first large scale attempt to mechanize work

 as the steam engine provided adaptability; it could be used as a pump,